Ard3ny/ard3ny.github.io/_posts/2023-01-14-Netbird-VPN.md

 ![img-description](/assets/img/posts/2023-01-14-Netbird-VPN.md/image-27-768x641.png)

 Another great benefit is that some nodes can be promoted to routers and can serve as DHCP server with some range of IPs address for devices behind this node.
-Meaning it can NAT those devices over this one node which is connected on the Netbird network and all of those devices doesn’t have to be on the Netbird VPN.
+Meaning it can NAT those devices over this one node that is connected on the Netbird network and all of those devices don’t have to be on the Netbird VPN.

 ## How to connect your devices

-First of all netbird has an amazing documentation so, you can check their [quick start guide first](https://netbird.io/docs/getting-started/quickstart).
+First of all netbird has amazing documentation so, you can check their [quick start guide first](https://netbird.io/docs/getting-started/quickstart).
 But I’m gonna do some short version as well.

 You can either go with self-hosted version or cloud hosted.
 I’ll do a tutorial on how to self-hosted Netbird in the future but for now let’s do cloud version you can try it out and see if it is something for you.